tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 Some positive externalities in the oil and gas industry include economics benefits, increased productivity and means of globalisation.

 **Economic Benefits**
 Economics benefits of the oil and gas market in Australia include increased employment and business activity.
-In Australia, the oil and gas market
+In Australia, the oil and gas market contributes